-- Be sure to set the shutter dial to a click stop. - When reading the light meter, take care not to cover the photo-cell with the hand.
+Be sure to set the shutter dial to a click stop.

-The reading of the greature step is sarried. - The reading of the aperture stop is carried out along the guide line.
+- When reading the light meter, take care not to cover the photo-cell with the hand. - The reading of the aperture stop is carried out along the guide line.